rocky-linux/wiki.rockylinux.org/docs/guidelines/bug_tracker_guidelines.md

   Rocky Linux.
 Tickets opened that are asking for support on the operating system or software will be closed.
 You are encouraged to go to our subreddit, Libera IRC channel (#rockylinux), mattermost, or our forums.

+* Custom compiled software and libraries, including those that either replace or live side-by-side with system packages, is not supported.
+Majority, if not all of those reports will be closed.

 ## Expectations